rectorphp/rector/README.md

 <br>

-It's a tool that [we develop](https://getrector.org/) and share for free, so you anyone can automate their refactoring.
+It's a tool that [we develop](https://getrector.org/) and share for free, so anyone can automate their refactoring.

-[Hire us](https://getrector.org/contact) to skip learning Rector, AST and nodes, to educate your team about Rectors benefits and to setup Rector in your project - so you can enjoy the 300 % development speed :+1:
+[Hire us](https://getrector.org/contact) to skip learning Rector, AST and nodes, to educate your team about Rectors benefits and to setup Rector in your project, so that you can enjoy the 300 % development speed :+1:

 <br>